iCodeWalker/cache-app/README.md

 8.  "force-static" : To force caching, will never fetch any data
 9.  unstable_noStore(); same as "force-dynamic" recommends using this over = export const dynamic = "force-dynamic";
 10. If we have multiple components in the same page and want to cache data in some components but not in all componentst than we can use this function to disable caching for one specific component.

+## On demand caching

+1. revalidatePath() // nested path and routes will not have there cache deleted or revalidated, unless we pass 2nd arg , "layout". revalidatePath("/messages", "layout")

+if 2nd arg is 'page' than only that page will get revalidated.

+To clear cache of all the pages of the site revalidatePath("/", "layout")

+2. revalidateTag('msg')

+We can assign tags to requests that fetch data that will be cached.

+const response = await fetch("http://localhost:8080/messages",{ next: { tags : ['msg'] // These tags are connected to cached data},})

+can be used on multiple pages that uses same tags.